 Online shopping is great, but the process goes like this: people see your product, among a lot of similar ones, and they can only see it with their eyes.
 No smell, no touch, no trying it on.
 Just their eyes.
 So you have to give your product photos all you've got.

 Imagine...
-What if each of your listing was showing off a great styled photo, a detailed shot, a group image cross-selling your collection?
+What if each of your listings was showing off a great styled photo, a detailed shot, and even a group image cross-selling your collection?
 What if your shop was welcoming new customers with a really nice banner telling your story.
 How would this feel?

 How proud would you be to see your images being repinned on Pinterest?
 And tell yourself that you did all the job?
 What if you train your eye to the point that in just a few weeks you need only half a day to shoot your new collections and that you have amazing Christmas images for the first time this year?
 And what if you had fun doing all of it?